yewwayne/dnfonclearlinux/README.md

-# yumonclearlinux
+# dnfonclearlinux
-Script to enable basic yum functionality on Intel Clear Linux.
+Script to enable basic dnf functionality on Intel Clear Linux.

 **Proof of concept.
 This _will_ probably break your swupd.** Run in a container or VM.